 - Ben 10: Ultimate Alien.
 The military calls them in to investigate the theft of components to an Orion Drive.
 Kevin immediately deduces that it's a nuclear bomb.

 - Project Orion, the Trope Namer, which actually happened — although they never went full-scale for obvious reasons.
 The project eventually got canceled by an international treaty banning nuclear explosions in space.

 - Project Daedalus, which was a conceptual design thought up by the British Interplanetary Society, which wasn't worked upon since it's not yet possible.
 Instead of bombs, it would use a less hamfisted approach, with lasers being focused on small deuterium-tritium pellets to create small fusion detonations - a process which is indeed being studied as a means of peacefully harnessing fusion energy - but the basic idea of using pulsed explosions remains the same.

 - Project Longshot, which was basically Project Daedalus if it were (A) allowed to decelerate on the way in to Alpha Centauri, and (B) more realistic about the difficulties of using engine power to run its own electrical systems.

-- Lew Allen's Balls were the original inspiration for Project Orion, and possibly for the above manhole cover in space legend.
+- Lew Allen's Balls were the original inspiration for Project Orion.
 They were used to test the effects of point-blank nuclear blasts on various materials.
 Stainless steel balls within a few feet of the detonation point of small test nukes were found, with minimal damage, embedded in the desert floor thousands of feet away.
 (This began a chain of reasoning about using the shock wave from a nuke as a source of propulsion that ultimately produced the Project Orion proposal.)